openhab/openhab-addons/bundles/org.openhab.binding.comfoair/README.md

 Though the binding is developed based on the protocol description for Zehnder ComfoAir devices it should also work for mostly identical systems from different manufacturers, like StorkAir WHR930, Wernig G90-380 and Paul Santos 370 DC.
 It was also successfully tested on a Wernig G90-160.

+!!!
+This binding does not work on the ComfoAir Q-series (Q350 / Q450).
+These ventilation units use a CAN bus for communication, see the zcan or ComfoConnect projects for integration !!!

 ### Limitations

 * Either the ComfoAir binding or the CCEase Comfocontrol can be active, but not together.